 On October 18, 2015, we entered into an amendment agreement (the "Amendment"), effective August 27, 2015, with K-Tech, regarding certain amendments to the Operating Agreement.
-Concurrently with the execution of the Amendment, TRER, K-Tech and Reetech entered into amendments to the Reetech License and the TRER License.
+Concurrently with the execution of the Amendment, TMRC, K-Tech and Reetech entered into amendments to the Reetech License and the TMRC License.

-Pursuant to the Amendment, K-Tech has agreed to amend the Agreement to change the conditions upon which TRER may earn its 49.9% membership percentage interest in Reetech through special capital contributions.
-The Amendment provides that TRER may now earn additional membership percentage interests in Reetech, up to the maximum percentage interest of 49.9%, through both (i) the cash contributions towards development of the Technology upon the occurrence of certain development milestones (same as in the Agreement prior to Amendment) and (ii) by TRER being the procuring cause of third-party business for Reetech, in which case TRER will be credited with capital contributions on a dollar-for-dollar basis for the revenue generated by such third-party business.
-To be the "procuring cause" of business, Reetech and the third-party business client must have been brought together and the third-party business client must have become a client of Reetech as the result of the continuous efforts of TRER.
+Pursuant to the Amendment, K-Tech has agreed to amend the Agreement to change the conditions upon which TMRC may earn its 49.9% membership percentage interest in Reetech through special capital contributions.
+The Amendment provides that TMRC may now earn additional membership percentage interests in Reetech, up to the maximum percentage interest of 49.9%, through both (i) the cash contributions towards development of the Technology upon the occurrence of certain development milestones (same as in the Agreement prior to Amendment) and (ii) by TMRC being the procuring cause of third-party business for Reetech, in which case TMRC will be credited with capital contributions on a dollar-for-dollar basis for the revenue generated by such third-party business.
+To be the "procuring cause" of business, Reetech and the third-party business client must have been brought together and the third-party business client must have become a client of Reetech as the result of the continuous efforts of TMRC.

-In consideration of the expansion of TRER's right to earn additional membership percentage interests in Reetech, TRER and K-Tech have further amended the Agreement to provide the following:
+In consideration of the expansion of TMRC's right to earn additional membership percentage interests in Reetech, TMRC and K-Tech have further amended the Agreement to provide the following:

-- The Amendment provides that until such time as TRER has been credited with the cumulative contribution to Reetech of either (i) \$2.0 million in capital contributions made by TRER, (ii) \$3.5 million in collected revenue from third-party business clients of which TRER was the procuring cause (as defined in the Amendment), or (iii) a combination of (i) and (ii) that total \$3.5 million, one manager shall be appointed by TRER and the remaining two managers shall be appointed by K-Tech.
-Following such contribution conditions being met, the Agreement will revert back to its original manager appointment provisions. - The Agreement has been amended to provide that until such time as TRER shall have earned its 49.9% interest in Reetech, K-Tech shall supervise the business of Reetech and K-Tech shall be the sole recipient of any profits realized from the business of Reetech.
+- The Amendment provides that until such time as TMRC has been credited with the cumulative contribution to Reetech of either (i) \$2.0 million in capital contributions made by TMRC, (ii) \$3.5 million in collected revenue from third-party business clients of which TMRC was the procuring cause (as defined in the Amendment), or (iii) a combination of (i) and (ii) that total \$3.5 million, one manager shall be appointed by TMRC and the remaining two managers shall be appointed by K-Tech.
+Following such contribution conditions being met, the Agreement will revert back to its original manager appointment provisions. - The Agreement has been amended to provide that until such time as TMRC shall have earned its 49.9% interest in Reetech, K-Tech shall supervise the business of Reetech and K-Tech shall be the sole recipient of any profits realized from the business of Reetech.

-The Amended TRER License amends the one-time license fee payable by TRER to Reetech for the use of the technology within the field of use by TRER for its projects.
-Under the Amended TRER License, TRER will pay a one-time fee of \$5.0 million payable at plant start-up for the annual (calendar year) production of up to 3,000 metric tons of rare earth oxides.
-In the event that TRER subsequently desires to produce more than 3,000 metric tons, TRER agrees to pay Reetech an additional market-based license fee to be negotiated by TRER and Reetech before TRER exceeds the 3,000 metric ton annual limit.
+The Amended TMRC License amends the one-time license fee payable by TMRC to Reetech for the use of the technology within the field of use by TMRC for its projects.
+Under the Amended TMRC License, TMRC will pay a one-time fee of \$5.0 million payable at plant start-up for the annual (calendar year) production of up to 3,000 metric tons of rare earth oxides.
+In the event that TMRC subsequently desires to produce more than 3,000 metric tons, TMRC agrees to pay Reetech an additional market-based license fee to be negotiated by TMRC and Reetech before TMRC exceeds the 3,000 metric ton annual limit.

-Based on the success of this process, TRER, in conjunction with its joint venture partner K-Tech Inc., submitted as proposal to the Defense Logistics Agency of the Department of Defense to employ CIX/CIC to conduct research to demonstrate, at the bench scale level, the ability to separate and refine yttrium (Y) oxide to a minimum of 99.999% purity, ytterbium (Yb) oxide to a minimum of 99.999 purity and an undisclosed oxide to a minimum of 99.999% purity, using continuous ion exchange (CIX) and continuous ion chromatography (CIC).
-The award was granted in September 2015 and work in in progress.
+Based on the success of this process, TMRC, in conjunction with its joint venture partner K-Tech Inc., submitted an proposal to the Defense Logistics Agency of the Department of Defense to employ CIX/CIC to conduct research to demonstrate, at the bench scale level, the ability to separate and refine yttrium (Y) oxide to a minimum of 99.999% purity, ytterbium (Yb) oxide to a minimum of 99.999% purity and an undisclosed oxide to a minimum of 99.999% purity, using continuous ion exchange (CIX) and continuous ion chromatography (CIC).